coverclock/com-cranequin-pocketwatch/README.md

 * Compile the new libraries and sketch using the Check button.
 * Providing that works, use the Right Arrow button to upload the resulting binary image to your ES100-MOD ADK board.
 If your cable doesn't have a DTR output wire (which the IDE uses to reset the board at just the right time), you will need to press and release the Reset button on the board at just the right time: not too soon (or the bootloader on the board will have already given up) and not too late (or the uploader in the IDE will have already given up); it might take some practice.
 * That's it.
 The board comes up in almost no time at all after uploading or subsequent power up.
 Use the S1 and S3 buttons to non-persistently set your local time zone (which is indicated using the NATO nomenclature, e.g. Z or "Zulu" for UTC, T or "Tango" for my own MST), and the S2 button to non-persistently enable (or disable) the use of Daylight Saving Time (DST) if your state uses it (not all do).
+* The correct local time will not be displayed until the board successfully receives and decodes a packet from the WWVB radio station in Fort Collins Colorado.
+This can take a while (minutes).
 # Contact
 John Sloan
 Cranequin LLC